magento/architecture/design-documents/service-isolation/inter-service-communication.md

     public function getName(): string;
 }
 ```
-The API modules will just contain these declarations and nothing else (no di.xml, schema.xml, webapi.xml etc).
+The API modules will just contain these declarations and config files (like acl.xml, config.xml) describing module
+without describing actual implementation.

 Even services that are not written using Magento (or even PHP) will be declared in this way for nodes using Magento.